Check the GIIS2026 edition at giis2026.giis-conference.org

 His primary research interests include congestion control, mobile cloud networking, network functions virtualization (NFV), and QoS/QoE provisioning.

-Ahmed Elzanaty (University of Surrey, UK)
+Ahmed Elzanaty (University of Surrey, United Kingdom)

 Mustafa A. Kishk (Maynooth University, Ireland)